dolthub/chat-bot-profanity-filter/README.md

 # chat-bot-profanity-filter

-## The chat-bot-profanity-filter is a short python script that pulls data from [bad-words DoltHub dataset](https://www.dolthub.com/repositories/Liquidata/bad-words) to censor bad words between a user and the ChatBot.
+### A simple python script that pulls data from the [bad-words DoltHub dataset](https://www.dolthub.com/repositories/Liquidata/bad-words) to censor bad words between a user and the command line ChatBot.

 ### Try it for yourself: